-EXECUTIVE DIRECTORS Name or company name of the board director Position within company organization Profile MR. JOSÉ MANUEL INCHAUSTI PÉREZ THIRD VICE CHAIRMAN Law Degree from the Complutense University of Madrid and Senior Management Program by IESE.
-He has spent a large part of his professional career at MAPFRE, holding several senior executive positions since he joined the company.
-He has been the Iberia CEO since 2015.
-For more information on the positions he holds as of the date of this report, please see sections A.6, C.1.10 and C.1.11.
-Mr. IGNACIO BAEZA GÓMEZ FIRST VICE CHAIRMAN Degree in Economics from the Complutense University of Madrid.
-He has spent a large part of his professional career at MAPFRE, holding several senior executive positions since he joined the company.
-For more information on positions he holds as of the date of this report, please see sections A.6, C.1.10, C.1.11 and C.2.1.
-Mr. ANTONIO HUERTAS MEJÍAS CHAIRMAN Holds a law degree from the University of Salamanca.
-He has spent a large part of his professional career at MAPFRE, holding several senior executive positions since he joined the company.
-For more information on positions he holds as of the date of this report, please see sections A.6, C.1.10, C.1.11 and C.2.1.
-Total number of executive directors 4
+EXECUTIVE DIRECTORS Name or company name of the board director Position within company organization Profile MR. ANTONIO HUERTAS MEJÍAS CHAIRMAN Holds a Law degree from the University of Salamanca.
+She has spent a large part of her professional career at MAPFRE, holding several senior executive positions since she joined the company.
+For more information on job positions he holds as of the date of this report, please see sections A.6, C.1.10, C.1.11 and C.2.1.
+MR. IGNACIO BAEZA GÓMEZ FIRST VICE CHAIRMAN Holds a degree in Economics from the Complutense University of Madrid.
+She has spent a large part of her professional career at MAPFRE, holding several senior executive positions since she joined the company.
+For more information on job positions he holds as of the date of this report, please see sections A.6, C.1.10, C.1.11 and C.2.1.
+MR. JOSÉ MANUEL INCHAUSTI PÉREZ THIRD VICE CHAIRMAN Holds a Law degree by the Complutense University of Madrid and Senior Management Program by IESE.
+She has spent a large part of her professional career at MAPFRE, holding several senior executive positions since she joined the company.
+From 2015 to December 31, 2023, he was CEO of Iberia.
+Since January 1, 2024, he has been First Vice Chairman of the Board of Directors.
+For more information on job positions he holds as of the date of this report, please see sections A.6, C.1.10 and C.1.11.